-An event or Event Type in the camera triggers certain actions when activated.
-An event type is a set of parameters that defines these actions.
+Pre-defined parameters, known as an event or Event Type can trigger certain actions in the camera.
 A common event type is an alarm that causes the camera to upload images.
-Many event types use an Event Server to receive uploaded images.
+Many event types use an Event Server, to receive uploaded images.